AIRCentre/JuliaEO/README.md

 # JuliaEO - Earth Observation with Julia Workshop
 Repository (datasets, code, etc.), and landing page for the workshop.
-Contains the updated version of the program.
+Contains the **up to date program**.

 **Date**: 9-13 January 2023
 **Place**: [Science and Technology Park](https://terinovazores.pt/), on [Terceira Island](https://exploreterceira.com), in the [Azores](https://en.wikipedia.org/wiki/Azores).